The Best of Both Worlds

 To be considered for the SC Honors College, you must submit a complete South Carolina Honors College and Top Scholars Application along with your general University freshman application by November 15.
 Mailed credentials such as counselor evaluation forms and letters of recommendation must be postmarked by this date.
 The application consist of two essay prompts, and you must submit two letters of recommendation.
 The essay prompts for this year are as follows:

-- Thinking: Tell us about your intellectual life-what you have read, what do you read regularly or typically, what do you like to think about, what bothers you or excites you.
+- Thinking: Tell us about your intellectual life - What have you read?
+What do you read, watch, or listen to regularly or typically?
+What do you like to think about?
+What bothers you, intrigues you, or excites you?
 Who are you as a thinker, researcher, intellectual explorer?

 - Doing: Tell us about your engagement with your family, friends, school, community, and/or world.
 Are you a leader in any sense of the word?
 What have you accomplished and what do you hope to accomplish?
 Who are you as a person within a community?